FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Channel.rst

 .. image:: ../img/Coastal/chan043.png

 8. The data was loaded into the FLO-2D Table Editor for the active structure.

-Select a structure to refresh the plot.
+.. important:: It may not be obvious that the data as imported.
+Select a structure in the widget to refresh the plot.

 .. image:: ../img/Coastal/chan044.png